-Dr. Brophy is a Professor of Orthopaedic Surgery and Director of the Sports Medicine Fellowship at at Washington University School of Medicine committed to patient care and research.
+Dr. Brophy is a Professor of Orthopaedic Surgery and Director of the Sports Medicine Fellowship at at Washington University School of Medicine, and committed to patient care and research.
 His clinical practice focuses on shoulder and knee injuries in patients from all sports and walks of life.
 As a former collegiate and professional athlete, Dr. Brophy understands what it takes to come back from injury.

 Dr. Brophy has been named to the St. Louis Best Doctors since 2009.
 In 2008, he was a traveling fellow with the International Cartilage Research Society, learning from renowned articular cartilage surgeons in various centers throughout Europe.
 The next year, he was an American Academy of Orthopedic Surgeons (AAOS)/American Orthopaedic Association (AOA) North American Traveling Fellow, hosted by leading academic orthopedic surgery centers in the United States and Canada.
 He was selected as an American Orthopaedic Society for Sports Medicine (AOSSM)-European Society for Sports Traumatology, Knee Surgery and Arthroscopy (ESSKA) Traveling Fellow in 2012 to visit expert sports medicine, arthroscopy, knee and shoulder surgeons in Spain, Holland, Luxembourg, Germany, France, Italy and Switzerland.
 In the spring of 2015, he was selected as an AOA American-British-Canadian (ABC) Traveling Fellow, touring prominent orthopedic surgery centers in the United Kingdom, Australia and New Zealand.